 Add months to your gardening season by planting cool-weather annuals in the early spring (or fall) when temperatures are too chilly for more tender varieties.

 Boost the color in your early spring or fall garden with Osteospermum.
 Also called African Daisy, this amazing plant produces gorgeous single or double, daisy-like flowers in an electric array of colors and bi-colors.
-In fact, colors are so striking, you might even be tricked into thinking the flowers aren't real.
+Colors are so striking, and you might even be tricked into thinking the flowers aren't real.
 Top colors include white, blue, purple, orange, yellow, rose, and lavender.
-Thriving in sun or partial shade, Osteospermum grows 1 to 3 feet (30 to 90 cm) tall and blooms like crazy when the temperatures are between 50 and 60 °F (10 and 15 °C).
-The plants generally stop blooming when summer hits, so you can replace the plants, or wait until cooler weather returns in the fall and they will bloom again.
+Thriving in the sun or partial shade, Osteospermum grows 1 to 3 feet (30 to 90 cm) tall and blooms like crazy when the temperatures are between 50 and 60 °F (10 and 15 °C).
+The plants generally stop blooming when summer hits, so you can replace the plants or wait until cooler weather returns in the fall, and they will bloom again.

-You might not think of Petunias as cool-weather annuals, but these tough plants actually do best when temperatures are on the cool side.
-That's why, in some frost-free regions Petunias are often planted in the fall and winter instead of the summer.
-Petunias come in an astounding variety of colors, bi-colors, shapes and sizes, and all of them have one thing in common—they bloom happily in containers or garden beds.
-Just give them a sunny spot, a little fertilizer and water, and they'll do the rest.
+You might not think of Petunias as cool-weather annuals, but these tough plants do best when temperatures are on the cool side.
+That's why in some frost-free regions, Petunias are often planted in the fall and winter instead of summer.
+Petunias come in an astounding variety of colors, bi-colors, shapes, and sizes, and all of them have one thing in common—they bloom happily in containers or garden beds.
+Just give them a sunny spot, a little fertilizer, and water, and they'll do the rest.